laconiajs/website/docs/guides/creating-api-endpoints.md

 ## The principles

-Laconia encourages single purpose function, which means most of your routing needs must be defined in API Gateway instead of Lambda.
+Laconia encourages single-purpose functions, which means most of your routing needs must be defined in API Gateway instead of Lambda.

 Incoming events should be able to be treated with plain function.
-Requests that are coming in is function arguments, response that goes out is a `return` statement.
+The requests that are coming in are function arguments, the response that goes out is a `return` statement.
 This means Laconia does not support the typical semantic of `req` and `res` from other web frameworks like Express.

 ## Creating an adapter